 These free tier offers are only available to new AWS customers, and are available for 12 months following your AWS sign-up date.
 When your 12 month free usage term expires or if your application use exceeds the tiers, you simply pay standard, pay-as-you-go service rates (see each service page for full pricing details).

-Notable offers for the first 12 months following your AWS account sign-up include some level of free usage for Amazon Elastic Compute Cloud (EC2), Amazon Elastic Block Store (EBS), Amazon S3, Amazon Relational Database Services (RDS), and many other useful services.
+Notable offers for the first 12 months following your AWS account sign-up include some level of free usage for Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Block Store (Amazon EBS), Amazon Simple Storage Service (Amazon S3), Amazon Relational Database Service (Amazon RDS), and many other useful services.

 a.
 Access the billing dashboard

-After you have logged in to your account, from the account menu choose My Billing Dashboard.
+After you have logged in to your account, from the account menu, choose Billing Dashboard.

 b.
 Review your billing dashboard

-Once you reach the Billing & Cost Management Dashboard page, you can view a summary of your month-to-date costs in the Spend Summary section, as well as a service-based breakdown in the Month-to-Date Spend by Service section.
+Once you reach the AWS Billing Dashboard page, you can view a summary of your month-to-date costs in the AWS Summary section, as well as the cost trend for your top five services for the most recent three to six closed billing periods in the Cost trend by top five services section.

-On the All Free Tier services by usage page, all of your usage for all services in the Free Tier are listed.
-In addition to your month-to-date actual usage, how much service usage you are forecasted to have by the end of the month is detailed in the Month-end forecasted usage column.
+In the Summary section on the AWS Free Tier page, all of your usage of services in the Free Tier are listed.
+In addition to your Current usage, your forecasted service usage by the end of the month is detailed in the Forecasted usage column.

-In the example in the screenshot to the right, note that your forecasted usage of S3 Put requests is 6,000.
+In the example screenshot, note that the forecasted usage of EC2 is 2 GB-mo.
 Exceeding the limit of the Free Tier generally results in a billable charge.

-In this step you will set up a cost budget in the AWS Billing Console using AWS Budgets.
-As part of your cost budget, you will set up three notifications: one for if your costs reach 50% of your budget, one for if your costs are forecasted to exceed your budget, and one if your costs do exceed your budget.
+In this step, you will set up a cost budget in the AWS Billing Console using AWS Budgets.
+As part of your cost budget, you will set up three notifications: one for if your costs reach 80% of your budget, one for if your costs are forecasted to exceed your budget, and one if your costs do exceed your budget.

 a.
 Create budget